-During 2014, the Company produced oil (plus a small amount of associated gas, currently flared) from three wells in the Doris Oil Field, under a Pilot Production Licence.
-Two wells produced oil from a Cretaceous sandstone reservoir and one well produced oil from a Jurassic limestone reservoir.
-A summary of 2014 production from the wells is set out under "Statement of Reserves Data and Other Oil and Gas Information".
+During 2015, the Company produced oil (plus a small amount of associated gas, currently flared) from two wells in the Doris Oil Field, under a Pilot Production Licence.
+AKD01 produced oil from a Cretaceous sandstone reservoir and AKD05 produced oil from a Jurassic limestone reservoir whilst the AKD06 well was held in reserve.
+A summary of 2015 production from the wells is set out under "Statement of Reserves Data and Other Oil and Gas Information".

-Oil production as at the end March 2015 is currently at 640 barrels per day on a restricted 6mm choke from AKD01 only, due to transshipping issues at AOT and the recent onset of predicted annual spring break up that severely affects trucking, it is expected that the rate will go back to in excess of 2,000 barrels per day in May 2015 and an average rate of 1,770 barrels per day is achieved for the year.
-The transportation issues from AOT resulted from a fall in the oil price in Kazakhstan that caused the temporary closure of some refineries.
-The realized oil price fell in December 2014 and again in January 2015 to a price of \$13 per barrel which is the current price.
+Oil production is currently at 540 barrels per day from AKD01 only, this is on a restricted 8mm choke with a Flowing Tubing Head Pressure of 316 psia and a 30% water-cut due to current spring break-up conditions limiting oil trucking but is expected to go to back to a larger 12-15mm choke in Q2 2016 and realize rates of around 1,200 bopd.
+AKD05 is currently offline since November 2015 but is expected on later in the year and possibly AKD06.
+A Base average rate of 1,271 bopd is forecasted for the year.
+There had been transportation issues from AOT in February 2016 resulting from a fall in the world and local oil price that caused a glut at some refineries.
+The realised oil price fell in USD terms to a price of KZT20,484 per ton in September 2015, this equates to a price of USD7.23 per barrel under the exchange rate of KZT360 = USD1.
 This lower price was the result of both a fall in world oil prices and an increase in refined products being imported from Russia because of recently imposed sanctions that restricted them selling into other markets.